Silverstein (band): Discovering the Waterfront (2005–2006)

-In August 2005 the band's second studio album, Discovering the Waterfront, was released through Victory Records.
+In August 2005, the band's second studio album, Discovering the Waterfront, was released through Victory Records.
 It was the first album to be produced by Cameron Webb, and marked the beginning of a long relationship between the band and the American producer.
 It also marked a shift in sound from When Broken Is Easily Fixed, with faster-paced and more energetic songs, and with the band also incorporating more punk rock aspects into their music.
 Told's clean and unclean vocals had matured since their previous effort.
 Discovering The Waterfront opened the band up to a wider audience, with the music video for the first single "Smile in Your Sleep" receiving airplay on stations such as FUSE and IMF.
 The album sold 26,229 copies in its first week.

 In 2005, the band performed on the Never Sleep Again Tour with bands such as Aiden, Hawthorne Heights and Bayside—a tour during which Bayside's drummer John "Beatz" Holohan was then killed in a road accident.
 The song, Here Today, Gone Tomorrow, on their following album, Arrivals and Departures, was written about Holohan's death, and his relationship with the band.
 In January–February 2006, they toured with fellow Canadians Simple Plan in Europe.
 They then toured Canada with the Taste of Chaos Tour, and also toured Europe, Japan, and Australia.
 They also performed at the Give It A Name festival at Earls Court & MEN Arena in Britain, opening the main stage.

 The band also toured on the 2006 Vans Warped Tour, debuting on the main stage in support of Discovering the Waterfront and a compilation album, 18 Candles: The Early Years.
 The Early Years compiles the band's first two self-financed EPs along with various alternate versions of songs from their first two studio albums, including a dance remix of "Smile In Your Sleep" and an acoustic version of "My Heroine".
 Discovering the Waterfront was re-released in September 2006 with an extra song, the band's cover of Lifetime's "Rodeo Clown" and a DVD including music videos, a making of featurette and a live set from the Never Sleep Again Tour, in Chicago.

 In 2006, Silverstein was nominated for a Juno Award in the "Best New Band" category, but lost to Bedouin Soundclash.

-In Fall 2006, they headlined the Never Shave Again Tour, along with Aiden, It Dies Today, and He Is Legend.
+In the fall of 2006, they headlined the Never Shave Again Tour, along with Aiden, It Dies Today, and He Is Legend.